Discover practical procurement dashboard examples and the KPIs teams use to track spend, suppliers, inventory, contracts, and cost savings.

 5. Procurement Cost Savings Dashboard

-It tracks how much money you’re actually saving through negotiations, discounts, and smarter buying.
+It tracks how much money is saved through negotiations, discounts, and smarter buying decisions.

 Here's what KPIs this dashboard tracks: